MicrosoftDocs/azure-docs/articles/active-directory/develop/config-authority.md

 `MSALPublicClientApplication` is configured with a default authority URL of `https://login.microsoftonline.com/common`, which is suitable for most Azure Active Directory (AAD) scenarios.
 Unless you're implementing advanced scenarios, or working with B2C, you won't need to change it.

 > [!NOTE]
-> Active Directory Federation Service (AD FS) is currently not supported.
+> Active Directory Federation Service (AD FS) is not supported.

 ## Change the default authority